mvolkmann/blog/src/github/projects.md

 To create a user project,
 browse github.com/{username} instead of a specific repository and then follow the same steps as above.

+The "Basic kanban" project template provides three columns named "To do", "In progress", and "Done" with a few sample cards already in the "To do" column.

+To add a column, click "+ Add column" to the right of the last column.

+To delete a card, click the ellipsis in its upper-right and select "Delete note".

+To add a card in a column, click the "+" in the upper-right of the column.

+To edit a card, click the ellipsis in the upper-right of the card and select "Edit note".
+A dialog will open where changes can be made.

+To move a card to a different column, drag it.

 To link a repository to a user project so it is shared by them: